mahdi-ul-bari/mahdi-ul-bari.github.io/_pages/about.md

 Hello, I am Mahdi Ul Bari,  **Physiotherapist and Researcher**.
 I am currently appointed as **Clinical Physiotherapist** at the **Musculoskeletal Unit** in **Centre for the Rehabilitation of the Paralysed (CRP)**.
 I am committed to provide evidence based physiotherapy to make sure that care is truly centered around what patients impairments.
 I am greatly motivated in clinical work with analytical thinking to find better solutions.
 Beside by clinical responsibilities, I have a keen interest for data analytics in medical research.
+All my credentials and skills are embedded in this portfolio.
 Thank you for stopping by my portfolio.
-All my credentials and skills are embedded in this portfolio.
-Thank you for stopping by.

 ---
 ## **Career Timeline**